Manzanita Beach Cash Mob Update!

 And we LOVE the Manzanita Beach Cash Mob, Saturday, November 12th, 2016.

 In fact, our businesses are 100% independent.
-If you're looking for your favorite chain restaurant or shop, you won't find it here.
+If you're looking for your favourite chain restaurant or shop, you won't find it here.
 No McDonalds or Gaps on the main street of Manzanita Beach.
 Or anywhere near Manzanita Beach.

 What you will find are businesses run by hardworking local citizens.
 Let's be honest - it's a good part of what gives Manzanita Beach it's unique, charming flavor.
 In large part because they're run by people who live in the area.